smith-garrett/FirstPassageTools.jl/paper/paper.md

 probability density for how long it takes to be absorbed in a particular absorbing state conditional on not being absorbed in another state).

+Some examples of how to set up, sample, and fit first-passage time distributions are provided in the `notebooks/` directory of the repository.

 # Acknowledgements

 I would like to thank Prof. Dr. Shravan Vasishth, members of the Vasishth lab at the